-(MALS, A & S, TDI, MHCDS and Thayer Programs)
+(MALS, Arts & Sciences, TDI, MHCDS and Thayer Programs)

 Scholarship eligibility for Dartmouth's graduate programs is determined by the individual program or department.

 Federal financial aid programs are available to U.S. citizens and permanent residents enrolled at least half-time and making satisfactory academic progress in a degree program.
 Federal financial aid to graduate students is available through the William D. Ford Federal Direct Loan program, the Federal Perkins Loan program, and the Direct Graduate PLUS Loan program.

 The Dartmouth College Graduate Student Financial Aid Application must be completed to notify us of your intention to apply for financial aid.
 Download the 2014-2015 Graduate Student Financial Aid Application here: Graduate Financial Aid Application.

 All students who wish to apply for Federal Financial Aid must complete the Free Application for Federal Student Aid (FAFSA) (http://www.fafsa.ed.gov) after January 1 of the year you plan enrollment (i.e., after 1/1/2014 for the 2014-2015 academic period).
 This form must be completed each year.
 Dartmouth's school code is 002573.